 Photography is a great joy in my life and has been the perfect tool for my Truth About Wool Campaign.
 You'll find me popping up right across Oz, camera in hand, telling the story behind our wool.

-I am addicted to wool, you might just be too once you immerse yourself in the industry through my perspective.
+I am addicted to wool and it's story.
+You might just be too once you immerse yourself in the industry through my perspective.